ellieli0630/ave-agent-story-protocol-ip-management/README.md

 This repository demonstrates how to register and license an IP (Ava Asher - The NFT Artist) from To Da Moon where 6 AI agents interact with each other in a simulation (Demo here https://crypto-city-client.web.app/) on Story Protocol using their SDK and smart contracts.

-Character file registered on IPFS is also loaded into Fleek to run as an agent powered by ElizaOS (https://app.fleek.xyz/projects/cm7gopxns000111keune56qf6/agents/)
+Character file registered on IPFS is also loaded into Fleek to run as an agent powered by ElizaOS (https://app.fleek.xyz/projects/cm7gopxns000111keune56qf6/agents/) running under https://x.com/ToDaMoon_Ava
 - Agent is able to interact with audience on Twitter, mostly the NFT artists agent followed
 - retrieve knowledge from knowledge base on Gitbook about what happened in the first 7 days of the simulation in the To Da Moon simulation
-- Web search
+- Web search (only in direct chat)

+In seperate repos, it also showcase how Ava can tip an IP (default 1 $IP for now) being registered on Story Protocol - https://github.com/ellieli0630/story-protocol-tipping

+Inspired by MCP server, another agent helps users create AI-generated images and videos, upload them to IPFS, register them as IP assets on the Story blockchain, and share them on Twitter.
+Then it posts on Twitter so Ava can tip the great work from fans.
+The complete process includes: via  https://github.com/ellieli0630/langgraph-mcp-agent-twitter

 ## Overview